kaipartmann/Peridynamics.jl/docs/src/extension_api_reference.md

 Every storage field is one array with the quantity of a point or a bond in its columns.
 These functions read and write a column as a static vector or tensor, without allocating.
+Each of them takes the number of spatial dimensions as its last argument, a `Val{N}` that `dims` produces from a system, a storage or a nested model state.

 ```@docs
+Peridynamics.dims
 Peridynamics.get_vector
 Peridynamics.get_vector_diff
 Peridynamics.update_vector!